-- The pre-nursing courses are taken the first two years.
+- The Pre-Nursing courses are taken the first two years.

-- During the last semester of pre-nursing courses, a student may apply for the BSN professional sequence of courses, which is taken the last two years of the BSN program.
+- During the last semester of Pre-Nursing courses, a student may apply for the BSN professional sequence of courses, which is taken the last two years of the BSN program.

 Admission to the Concordia University Texas College of Nursing is highly competitive.
 We recommend maintaining communication with your faculty advisor throughout the process if you are a current Concordia student or your transfer admissions counselor for transfer students coming directly into Professional Nursing Sequence.

-Students complete coursework online, participate in nursing simulation and skills labs at our ABSN Learning Site, and complete in-hospital clinical rotations as part of a blended curriculum.
+Students complete coursework online, participate in nursing simulation and skills labs at our ABSN Learning Site and complete in-hospital clinical rotations as part of a blended curriculum.

 Concordia's College of Nursing is approved by the Texas Board of Nursing.
 Students successfully completing Concordia's College of Nursing are eligible for licensure as a Registered Nurse (RN) in Texas after passing the NCLEX-RN exam.